 Research shows that caregivers must emotionally attune to their children to foster a sense of secure attachment.
 These caregivers should intuit their children’s needs and tend to those needs appropriately and promptly.
 Therefore, secure attachment results in children feeling safe and secure in the world; they can generally trust themselves and others.

 However, parents with BPD can miss emotional and physical signals in their children.
-They may be too preoccupied with their own needs, and they might feel overwhelmed by their child’s emotions.
-As a result, they may not be able to attune to their children appropriately.
-These children may grow up with an insecure attachment, resulting in them feeling unsafe, needy, or guarded in interpersonal relationships.3, 4
+They may be too preoccupied with their own needs and feel overwhelmed by their child’s emotions.
+As a result, they may be unable to attune to their children appropriately.
+These children may grow up with an insecure attachment, resulting in them feeling unsafe, needy, or guarded in interpersonal relationships.3,4

 Unmet Psychosocial Needs

-One’s psychosocial health refers to an individual’s history and their thoughts about themselves and others.
-Psychosocially healthy people tend to be emotionally flexible, resilient, and optimistic about life.
+Psychosocial health refers to an individual’s history and thoughts about themselves and others.
+Psychosocially healthy people are emotionally flexible, resilient, and optimistic about life.
 They feel supported by others and strive to be healthy and productive.5

 A parent with BPD may not cultivate this need in their children.
 Instead, they often present as depressed, anxious, and pessimistic.
 Moreover, they might repeatedly pass along negative messages about the world being a bad place or others being untrustworthy.